-"One in seven NFL players protested yesterday.
-Let's discuss the arguments against them."
+One In Seven NFL Players Protested Yesterday.
+Let's Discuss The Arguments Against Them

 Well, this line of thought suggests an obvious question: if the grievances are real, when and where should the protests happen?

-The historical problem is that the inequality of pain and urgency invariably leads those in comfort to answer “somewhere else” and “tomorrow” on repeat until the suffering parties tire of asking.
+The historical problem is that the inequality of pain and urgency invariably leads those in comfort to answer “tomorrow” and “somewhere else” on repeat until the suffering parties tire of asking.

 To quote Martin Luther King’s Letter from Birmingham Jail: